Elidavidson5/Thread-Scheduling/Readme.md

 # Description

 The assignment code will create 4 worker threads.
 Each thread has its own task execution time, period (deadline), and so on.
 You need to give 1 argument.
 Based on the argument value, your program uses a different scheduling function (0: FIFO scheduling, 1: Earliest deadline first (EDF) scheduling, and 2: Rate-Monotonic (RM) scheduling).

 For example, if 0 is the input argument, then your program should use FIFO scheduling.

-● Your job is to implement two thread scheduling functions in main.cpp, fifo schedule, and
+Your job is to implement two thread scheduling functions in main.cpp, fifo_schedule, and edf_schedule.
-_
-edf
-_
-schedule.

 RM scheduling is NOT mandatory.
 You must read all of the starter codes and understand the behavior of the program before starting the assignment.
 ○ You will need to implement the FIFO scheduling function first.
 Then check whether the FIFO scheduling satisfies all the deadlines or not.